berndverhofstadt/homelab-docs/docs/Home-Automation/index.md

 ---
 authors:
     - Bernd Verhofstadt
 weight: 40
 ---
-# Home Automation: OpenHab
+# OpenHab as Home Automation

 OpenHab is the central brain of my home automation setup.
 It ties together devices from different vendors (Shelly, Atlantic, Zigbee, MQTT, …) and exposes a single place where all the logic, dashboards and integrations live.